 - The root of this hierarchy will be the cloudinit.distros.networking.Networking class.
 This class will have a corresponding method for every cloudinit.net function that we identify to be involved in refactoring.
 Initially, these methods' implementations will simply call the corresponding cloudinit.net function.
 (This gives us the complete API from day one, for existing consumers.) - As the biggest differentiator in behaviour, the next layer of the hierarchy will be two subclasses: LinuxNetworking and BSDNetworking.
 These will be introduced in the initial PR. - When a difference in behaviour for a particular distro is identified, a new Networking subclass will be created.
-This new class should generally subclass either LinuxNetworking or BSDNetworking. - To be clear: Networking subclasses will only be created when needed, we will not create a full hierarchy of per-Distro subclasses up-front. - Each Distro class will have a class variable (cls.networking_cls) which points at the appropriate networking class (initially this will be either LinuxNetworking or BSDNetworking).

-- A helper function will be added which will determine the appropriate Distro subclass for the current system, instantiate it and return its networking attribute.
+This new class should generally subclass either LinuxNetworking or BSDNetworking. - To be clear: Networking subclasses will only be created when needed, we will not create a full hierarchy of per-Distro subclasses up-front. - Each Distro class will have a class variable (cls.networking_cls) which points at the appropriate networking class (initially this will be either LinuxNetworking or BSDNetworking). - When Distro classes are instantiated, they will instantiate cls.networking_cls and store the instance at self.networking.
+(This will be implemented in cloudinit.distros.Distro.init.) - A helper function will be added which will determine the appropriate Distro subclass for the current system, instantiate it and return its networking attribute.
 (This is the entry point for existing consumers to migrate to.) - Callers of refactored functions will change from calling cloudinit.net.<func> to distro. networking.<func>, where distro is an instance of the appropriate Distro class for this system.
 (This will require making such an instance available to callers, which will constitute a large part of the work in this project.)